AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

    ![](assets/settings-button.png)

-1. Preview your changes or you can publish the page.&nbsp;
+1. Preview your changes or you can publish the page.

 ## Create webpages

 Apart from the templates that you can use that are provided by the reference site package, you can also create webpages based on the templates ibn AEM.

-1. On the main AEM page, click Create > Page.&nbsp;
+1. On the main AEM page, click Create > Page.

 1. Choose the template that you want to customize.
-Click Next.&nbsp;
+Click Next.

-1. Enter the page properties.&nbsp;
+1. Enter the page properties.

    ![](assets/page-properties.png)